 Configuration keywords provide a way to define multiple storage settings at once.
 One configuration keyword groups together multiple parameters and values, which specify how data and database objects are stored in the geodatabase.

 You specify a configuration keyword when you do one of the following:

-- Load or create datasets using ArcGIS Desktop or geoprocessing tools.
+- Load or create datasets using ArcGIS Desktop, ArcGIS Pro, or geoprocessing tools.

 - Build geodatabase features such as terrains or topologies.

 ArcGIS uses the specified configuration keyword to look up the parameter name–value pairs associated with it.
 The values contain the configuration strings, which are incorporated in the CREATE TABLE or CREATE INDEX statement ArcGIS submits to the database.